BMW 801: 801D-2 and 801G-2

 The 801C was replaced with the BMW 801 D-2 series engines in early 1942, which ran on C2/C3 100 octane fuel instead of the A/B/C/L's B4 87 octane, boosting takeoff power to 1,700 PS (1,677 hp, 1,250 kW).
 The BMW 801G-2 and H-2 models were D-2 engines modified for use in bomber roles with lower gear ratios for driving larger propellers, clockwise and counterclockwise respectively.
 As with the 801B engine design, however, the 801H-2 engine did not leave the prototype stage.

+The newer, 100 octane D-2 series and its derivatives had higher gear ratios, and higher compression ratios, than the earlier, 87 octane versions.
+The compression ratio of the 100 octane series was raised to 7.2 from the 6.5 of the 87 octane versions.
+This was possible because of the better fuel and the better (domed) shape of the combustion chamber.

 The D-2 models were tested with a system for injecting a 50–50 water-methanol mixture known as MW50 into the supercharger primarily for its anti-detonation effect, allowing the use of increased boost pressures.
 Secondary effects were cooling of the engine and charge cooling.
 Some performance was gained, but at the cost of engine service life.
 This was replaced by a system that injected fuel instead of MW50, known as C3-injection, and this was used until 1944.
 The serious fuel shortage in 1944 forced installation of MW50 instead of C3-injection.
 With MW50 boosting turned on, takeoff power increased to 2,000 PS (1,470 kW), the C3-injection was initially only permitted for low altitude use and increased take-off power to 1,870 PS.
 Later C3-injection systems were permitted for low-to-medium altitude use and raised take-off power to more than 1,900 PS.